jdhao/blog_source/debug_python_in_terminal.md

 # ipdb #

-[Ipdb](https://github.com/gotcha/ipdb) is like pdb, but with builtin autocompletion, syntax highlighting and more commands.
+[Ipdb](https://github.com/gotcha/ipdb) is like pdb, but with built-in autocompletion, syntax highlighting and more commands.
 You can install it with
 pip: